funakoshi2718/funakoshi-miner/README.md

 Funakoshi Equihash<144,5> Cuda Miner

-In release v4.11 performance of equihash 144,5 has been improved, and this release also contains a Bug-Fix.
+In release v4.12 performance of equihash 144,5 has been improved.

 Since release v4.8 --pers auto switch is supported (use auto only if your pool supports it).